d20fantasy/d20fantasy.github.io/_posts/portfolio/2019-05-31-ServiceNow-User-Avatars.md

 - User form UI Action that allows you to generate an avatar for the current user record (Requires the user_admin role).
 The generated avatar is based on the user's gender and sys_id.
 Will always produce the same result.
 - User form UI Action that allows you to generate a completely random avatar regardless of gender and sys_id.
 Will always produce a different result.
 - Business Rule that will generate an avatar for new user records as they are created.
+- Script Executor that can be run which will generate an avatar for every user record that doesn't already have a photo.
 - System Properties that allow you further customize how it runs, organized into a system property category that will appear as `Avatar Properties` within the `System UI` Application in the navigation menu.

 #### Available Sprite Collections with examples